vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 In server side, setup certificate and private key.
 In client side, provide the SSL/TLS transport socket and add the trusted CAs.

-For clients, these will be done by corresponding maintainer self.
+For clients, these will be done by corresponding maintainers.

 # Rationale and alternatives